Two years after Tokyo, Simone Biles is coming back from 'the twisties.' Not every gymnast does

 More twisting.
 More flipping.
 Elements that had come easy to him since he became a gymnast at 13, a unusually advanced age for someone to take up the sport.
 Not that it stopped him.
 Within five years Dyer had worked his way into a spot at Oklahoma, one of the dominant men's programs in the country.

 By 2018, he was competing regularly at national meets.
 By the spring of 2021, he was an NCAA champion in multiple events.
 Sure, he'd heard about “the twisties” but never experienced them.
-Everything came so easily for so long, he assumed he never would.
+Everything came so easily for so long that he assumed he never would.

-Then in the late summer, early fall of 2021 the basics he'd mastered so easily at a young age essentially vanished.
+Then in the late summer or early fall of 2021, the basics he'd mastered so easily at a young age essentially vanished.

 Williams noticed.
 Not that Dyer wanted to talk about it.